aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 ## Conclusion

 In [Go][golang] we have all tools to handle errors.
-But the preferrable way to work with errors is to return them as a value and handle them in the caller code.
+But the preferrable way to use errors is to return them as a value and handle them in the caller code.

 If a developer of a library expects that in the most cases the caller will not handle the error, he can provide a helper function with `Must` prefix that will panic in case of error.
-But the main interface of the library should still return an error.
+But the main interface of the library **MUST** still return an error.

 [golang]: https://golang.org/